 Expert tips

-- Keep the size of your slow cooker in mind when deciding how much pulled pork you're going to make.
+- Slow cooker size is important: Keep the size of your slow cooker in mind when deciding how much pulled pork you're going to make.
 On average, you need an even ratio of quart capacity to pounds of meat.
 So to cook a 4-pound pork shoulder, you would need at least a 4-quart slow cooker.

-- I am a firm believer in browning meat before you add it to a slow cooker for many reasons.
+- Brown the meat first for the best flavor: I am a firm believer in browning meat before you add it to a slow cooker for many reasons.
 First, searing the meat first adds flavor and caramelization, and can render some of the fat.
 Second, food safety.
 Yes, a crockpot on the low setting is technically hot enough to start cooking raw meat, but this pork shoulder is a very big piece of meat.
 If you put it straight from the refrigerator into the slow cooker, it's going to take quite a while for the heat to start getting into the center of the meat, which can create opportunity for bacteria to grow.
 Be on the safe side and sear it first, which will get the cooking process started.

-- You might be tempted to start pulling the pork while it's still pretty hot.
+- Let the pork cool before you pull it: You might be tempted to start pulling the pork while it's still pretty hot.
 (Because it's so delicious and we want it NOW!)
 But give it more time.
 The longer you let it cool, the better the fat will distribute throughout the meat.
 That said, it still needs to be warm, don't let it come all the way to room temperature.

-Yes!
-Due to the high fat content, pulled pork freezes very well.
+- To freeze: Due to the high fat content, slow cooker pulled pork freezes very well.
 Freeze in an airtight container for up to two months.

 Serving suggestions